MegaPiggy/DredgeRigRepair/README.md

-# DredgeRigRepair
+# Dredge Rig Repair
- Repair the Iron Rig to its original state.
+ Repairs the Iron Rig to its original state after you've beaten the DLC.